-(b) Optional retirement program

-Pursuant to Section 121.35, Florida Statutes, the Florida legislature created an Optional Retirement Program (Program or ORP) for eligible university faculty and administrators.
+(b) State university system optional retirement program-Pursuant to Section 121.35, Florida Statutes, the Florida legislature created a State University System Optional Retirement Program ("the Program" or "SUS ORP") for eligible university faculty and administrators.
 The Program is designed to aid State universities in recruiting employees by offering more portability to employees not expected to remain in the FRS for six or more years.

-The Program is a defined contribution plan, which provides full and immediate vesting of all eligible contributions submitted to the participating companies on behalf of the participant.
-Employees in eligible positions can make an irrevocable election to participate in the Program, rather than the FRS, and purchase retirement and death benefits through contracts provided by certain insurance carriers.
+The Program is a defined contribution plan, which provides full and immediate vesting of all contributions submitted to the participating companies on behalf of the participant.
+Employees in eligible positions can make an irrevocable election to participate in the Program, rather than the FRS, and purchase retirement and death benefits through contracts provided by certain insurance carriers